Shell Basics: Pipelines and Built in Commands

 Key Implementation Points

-• For child processes that need to read input from the previous command, use stdin(Stdio::from(previous_stdout)).
+stdout(Stdio::piped())to redirect the standard output of a child process to a pipe. - For child processes that need to read input from the previous command, use

-• Use expect or if let Err(e) = ... at each step to handle potential errors and ensure program robustness.
+expectorif let Err(e) = ...at each step to handle potential errors and ensure program robustness.

 Handling Built-in Commands